ChrisDuffley/stationPlaylist/addoninternals.md

 Now that we've covered the "kernel" (innermost parts) of this add-on, it is time to talk about the icing: SPL Utilities global plugins and its contents.

 Note: until 2019, encoder support was part of SPL Utilities, but it is now part of SPL Engine app module which is covered next.
+In 2025, some parts from encoder support were moved back to the global plugin.

 ### Overview and global plugin contents